SolaceDev/maas-react-components/README.md

 ### Custom Package Name

-npm gives you the ability to import this package with a custom package name, which makes it easier to import components and use smaller names if that is a preference.
+npm gives you the ability to import this package with a custom package name, which makes it easier to import components and use smaller names if that is a preference

 For e.g. If a team wants to use the package named as common-components, install the package like this: